 The Fargo area doesn’t have any herds of live buffalo roaming around (head to Jamestown’s National Buffalo Museum to see that), but we have something almost as cool – a herd of painted bison scattered throughout the metro.

 These creatures are every bit as majestic and awe-inspiring as the real deal.
 Painted by local artists, each bison has a unique look.
 Finding these bison around town makes for a pretty fun scavenger hunt!
-If you want to try it out, check this map to find each of the beautiful statues.
+If you want to try it out, check this map.

 5. Fargo Woodchipper